divyadhimaan/lld-playground/concepts/design-patterns/composite.md

 ## When to Use Composite Pattern

-- You want to represent a tree-like structure (like a folder-file system or UI components).
+- You want to represent a tree-like structure (like a folder-file system or SpotifyUi components).
 - Clients should treat both individual objects and groups of objects the same way.
 - You need to simplify code that deals with hierarchies of objects.